metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 **Recommended**: _Open up a notepad or textedit document to copy things down as we go_

 ## Creating your Discord server
 We will first make a Discord server for your Roblox world.
-Visitors to your Roblox world can join your Discord to talk to eachother over a Discord voice channel.
+Visitors to your Roblox world can join your Discord to talk to each other over a Discord voice channel.

 1. **Download the [Discord](https://discord.com/) desktop app** if you haven't already, and create a new server with the (+) button.![](new-discord-server.png)